-The framework in 3GPP TS 23.288 [13] needs to accommodate:
+The framework in 3GPP TS 23.288 [12] needs to accommodate:

 The type of security data requested from the data source (e.g. AMF, SMF that are SDPI enabled etc).
-This is captured in the conclusions section of this document.
+This is captured in the conclusions clause of the present document.

 The actual security data collected from the data source.